uzodinma-okafor/configure-ad/README.md

 <p></p>
 <p>
-- Fixing Common Password Issues
+- Fixing Common Account & Password Issues

 - Log into DC-1 >> In ADUC, Navigate to: _EMPLOYEES >> Choose Name of employee whose account you want to adjust and Right Click to find properties
   - Select Account tab